rdfostrich/article-jws2018-ostrich/content/ingestion.md

 This function depends on external mappings that persist over the duration of the ingestion phase that map from triple to a counter for each possible triple pattern.
-When this helper function is called for a certain triple, we increment the counters for the seven possible triple patterns of the triple, we don't maintain a counter for the triple itself as its value is always 1.
+When this helper function is called for a certain triple, we increment the counters for the seven possible triple patterns of the triple.
+For the triple itself, we do not maintain a counter, as its value is always 1.
 Finally, the function returns a mapping for the current counter values of the seven triple patterns.

 The batch ingestion algorithm starts by reading a complete changeset stream in-memory, sorting it in SPO order,